eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The audience of the ARF consists of:

-- Public authorities acting as PID Providers, QEAA Providers, PuB-EAA Providers, or EAA Providers,
+- Entities acting as PID Providers, QEAA Providers, PuB-EAA Providers, or EAA Providers,
 - Wallet Providers,
 - Relying Parties,
 - Conformity Assessment Bodies (CABs), and